 Even better, you can even add store cards and loyalty cards to your Wallet now, so you really won’t have to carry around a wallet anymore!
 If you want your loyalty cards to appear immediately when you are in a store, go to your Wallet and select Automatic Selection for the right loyalty card.
 After you have successfully used your rewards card in the store, the app will automatically switch to your preferred payment card to complete the transaction.
 We can’t believe how easy and convenient this app is to use.

 So, as you can imagine, most high street stores and retailers now accept contactless payment using Apple Pay.
 So, just look out for the Apple Pay logo when you are making purchases and you will be fine to pay with your iPhone.
 You can also use Apple Pay in other retailer apps, again just look out for the option to Pay with Apple Pay.

 As well as being able to use your iPhone in stores, restaurants and in apps, you can also use it within the Safari browser.
 If you have Apple Pay, shopping online couldn’t be easier using the Safari browser.

-Apple Pay is convenient, easy to use and secure and set to become a mainstream form of payment in the near future.
-If you have an iPhone Apply pay is a no brainer.
+Apple Pay is convenient, easy to use and secure and set to become a mainstream form of payment.
+If you have an iPhone Apple Pay offers a secure and convenient means of payment.
 Don’t have an iPhone?
-Then Google Pay is a similar alternative for Android phones.
+Then you can consider Google Pay which is a similar alternative for Android phones.